MA and MRes Application Process

 1. Check you are eligible

-Please ensure that you fulfill the particular entrance requirements of the programme before applying – see MA Entrance Requirements for details.
+Please ensure that you fulfil the particular entrance requirements of the programme before applying – see MA Entrance Requirements for details.

 2. Check you meet the English language requirements

 You will be expected to demonstrate that you have a reasonable knowledge of the English language.

 MA and MRes candidates who do not speak English as their first language will be required to provide evidence that they have achieved one of the following:

 An IELTS grade 6.5 with a 6.0 in the test of written English (TWE)

-- A Pearson Academic (PTE) score of 64 overall with 54 in the TWE, or equivalent
+A Pearson Academic (PTE) score of 64 overall with 54 in the TWE

 Applicants for the MA/MSc in Innovation Design Engineering require English language tests results equivalent to 6.5 overall with no less than 6 in all four elements.

 Applicants for the MA/MSc in Global Innovation Design ONLY are required to have English Language proficiency requirements of or equivalent to an IELTS score of 7 with a 6.5 in the TWE.

-Please note that this includes anyone who has already studied in the UK or another English-speaking country.
-Tests must be no older than two years.
+Please note that tests must be no older than two years.

 Although your English may improve dramatically once here – thinking, listening, speaking and reading English everyday – it is important that you are able to participate fully from the start of the course.
 Those students who develop these abilities late in the programme may be disadvantaged.
 If your English is not fluent you should consider delaying your application to the College until your language ability has been developed to a higher level.

-Students who need a Tier 4 visa to study in the UK should note that if they are offered a place at the RCA, they will be required to take an external test (IELTS UKVI only) as a condition of their offer in order to meet the Home Office's English Language requirements.
+Students who need a Tier 4 visa to study in the UK should note that if they are offered a place at the RCA, it is likely they will be required to take an external test as a condition of their offer in order to meet the Home Office's English Language requirements.
 For more information, please see English Language Requirements.

 3. Select a programme